 Reverse mortgages are available from private lenders, from the U.S. Department of Housing and Urban Development (HUD), from some nonprofit organizations, and from some state and national government programs.
 Homeowners retain the title to their property, and therefore need to continue making insurance and tax payments.
 They are only available to homeowners aged 62 and older (spouses can be under 62 and have the option to maintain the loan after the primary borrower dies).

 How much do you get for a reverse mortgage?

 The amount of money you get from a reverse mortgage depends upon the current market value of your home.
-However, you shouldn’t expect to receive the full value of your home, instead you’ll likely get a percentage of that value.
-Interest accrues, so the amount you’ll owe continues to grow over time.
+However, you shouldn’t expect to receive the full value of your home.
+Instead, you’ll likely get a percentage of that value.

 First, consider all of your options–there may be something less expensive that will work better.
-Reverse mortgages usually have up-front fees, so they aren’t always the best option for a shorter-term loan.
-Also, if you take out a reverse mortgage, you are likely using your greatest asset.
+Reverse mortgages usually have up-front fees, so they aren’t always the best option in the short-term.
+Also, if you take out a reverse mortgage, you are giving up a measure of control over what is likely your most valuable asset.

 Reverse mortgages are secured, so you may not want to use a reverse mortgage as a tool to pay down unsecured debt.
 In other words, you’ll need to take some time to consider whether or not you want to use your home equity.
 Talking to heirs or a financial planner might help you with the decision making process.

-If you do decide to take out a reverse mortgage, do some research to find a highly recommended lender that offers competitive rates.
+If you do decide to take out a reverse mortgage, do some research to find a highly rated lender that offers competitive rates.
 You will also need to attend a reverse mortgage counseling session offered by a HUD-approved agency, such as Money Management International (MMI).
-Visit our Reverse Mortgage resources page to learn more about the counseling process.